livialima/linuxupskillchallenge/docs/00-VPS-small.md

 * **SSH Keys**: click "Add New" and [add a new public key that you created locally](https://www.vultr.com/docs/deploy-a-new-server-with-an-ssh-key/)
 * *Note that since that there's no option to just authenticate with root password, you will need to create a SSH key.*
 * **Server Hostname & Label**: Choose a hostname for your server.
-* **Disable** "Auto Backups" and "IPv6".
+* **Disable** "Auto Backups".
 They will not be required for the challenge and are only adding to the bill.
 * Deploy Now

 ## Logging in for the first time with console